philbooth/bfj/README.md

 ## Why would I want those?

 If you need
-to parse
-large JSON strings
+to parse huge JSON strings
-or stringify
-large JavaScript data sets,
-it monopolises the event loop
-and can lead to out-of-memory exceptions.
+or stringify huge JavaScript data sets, it monopolises the event loop and can lead to out-of-memory exceptions.
 BFJ implements asynchronous functions and uses pre-allocated fixed-length arrays to try and alleviate those issues.

+## Is it fast?

+No.
+BFJ yields frequently
+to avoid monopolising the event loop, interrupting its own execution to let other event handlers run.
+The frequency of those yields
+can be controlled with the [`yieldRate` option](#what-options-can-i-specify), but fundamentally it is not designed for speed.
+If you need quick results,
+BFJ is not for you.

 ## What functions does it implement?